 Associate Professor Louise Dixon, Director of Forensic Psychology (FPSY) Programme, Victoria University of Wellington.

 Louise is a Registered Forensic Psychologist with the UK Health and Care Professions Council (HCPC) and holds Chartered Psychologist status with the British Psychological Society (BPS), and is a registered New Zealand Psychologist.
-Louise enjoys an active international research profile that broadly contributes to the prevention of interpersonal aggression and violence.
+Louise enjoys an active international research profile that broadly contributes to the prevention of crime and interpersonal aggression and violence.
 Primarily, her research has centred on the study of intimate partner violence and abuse and aims to understand how and why people are aggressive in intimate relationships with a view to developing effective assessment and intervention programmes and policy.

 Louise’s research has influenced practice and policy in correctional settings, policing, psychological, health, offender management and political areas.
 She is currently leading and co-leading funded research projects in this area.
 Louise sits on the Board of Trustees for Male Survivors Aotearoa.
 She is a Fellow of the International Society for Research on Aggression (ISRA), a member of the New Zealand Psychological Society, American Professional Society on the Abuse of Children, and British Psychological Society.
 She sits on the editorial board of international journals: Aggressive Behaviour, Child Maltreatment, Partner Abuse, Journal of Aggression, Conflict and Peace Research and Journal of Forensic Practice.

 Fiona Dempsey BA (Psychology & Criminology), BSc (Hons), MSc FPSY, PhD FPSY Candidate.